 New caseworker hired

 In 2014, we hired Joy Obiya as our post-secondary caseworker.
 Joy is the person who provides this coaching and guidance.
 Imagine if every year you needed to help up to 40 young people decide on their career path!
-Joy is courageous, honest and very effective at providing guidance while still leaving the primary responsibility with the young person.
+Joy is courageous, honest, and very effective at providing guidance while still leaving the primary responsibility to the young person.

 - The class of 2013 was 12 students, two of whom elected not to pursue post-secondary education.
 Of the remaining 10, two have finished their post-secondary program and are doing an internship.
 Six have part-time work and are going to school.
 The remaining two are in school full-time.

 - The class of 2014 was 37 students.
-Most have either started their post-secondary course work or will do so in January.
-Two students from this class had babies in the intervening year and we are still sorting out our approach with these two students.
-Many of our students will complete their post-secondary course work in 2016 or 2017 and we will support their efforts to get jobs.
+Most have either started their post-secondary coursework or will do so in January.
+Two students from this class had babies in the intervening year and we are still sorting out our approach to these two students.
+Many of our students will complete their post-secondary coursework in 2016 or 2017 and we will support their efforts to get jobs.